-The Company's financial instruments as of September 30, 2021 consisted primarily of cash equivalents.
-The Company's financial instruments as of December 31, 2020 consisted primarily of cash equivalents and short-term investments in money market funds and short-term securities.
-Cash equivalents and short-term investments are reported at their respective fair values on the Company's condensed consolidated balance sheets.
+The Company's financial instruments as of March 31, 2022 consisted primarily of cash equivalents, short-term investments in U.S. treasury securities and contingent consideration.
+The Company's financial instruments as of December 31, 2021 consisted primarily of cash equivalents and contingent consideration.
+Cash equivalents, short-term investments and contingent consideration are reported at their respective fair values on the Company's condensed consolidated balance sheets.
 See Note 4, "Investments" for additional information.